Cratis/Chronicle/Documentation/specifications/projections.md

 ## Projection Specification Context

-At the core sits an type called `ProjectionSpecificationContext<>`.
+At the core sits a type called `ProjectionSpecificationContext<>`.
 This does all the heavy lifting of setting up an in-memory system for working with projections.
 It provides the **event log** and the actual projection that can be worked with.
 One can then typically append events into the **event log** and then get an instance of the projection for assertions.